-All assessment tasks can be completed with the use of a CAS calculator.
+All assessment tasks including examinations will be completed with the use of a CAS calculator.

-Units 1 and 2 General Mathematics

-Entry into Units 1 and 2 General Mathematics is dependent on successfully completing Year 10 Core Mathematics and teacher recommendation.
+- Units 1 and 2 General Mathematics - Entry into Units 1 and 2 General Mathematics is dependent on successfully completing Year 10 Core Mathematics and teacher recommendation.

-Religious Education

-Religion and Society
+Religious Education Religion and Society